Is There Stamp Duty On Commercial Property?

 Whenever you buy or transfer a residential property, you need to pay stamp duty on it.
 But is there any Stamp Duty on a commercial property like offices, shops and work units?
 The answer is obviously, Yes.

-In fact, the Stamp Duty is a one-time tax that is applicable on all property transactions above the threshold of £150,000.
+The Stamp Duty is a one-time tax applicable on all property transactions above the threshold of £150,000 threshold.
 Although, the amount of stamp duty you pay depends on different factors like lease term and purchase price.
 This can be complex.
 To make things easy this post will help you to get a deep insight into stamp duty on commercial property.

 What is Stamp Duty Land Tax?